MetaMask/metamask-docs/wallet/how-to/connect/access-accounts.md

 The first account in the array will always be considered the user's "selected" account.
 :::

-## Revoke access to a user's accounts
+## Disconnect a user's accounts

 Since `eth_requestAccounts` internally calls `wallet_requestPermissions` for permission to call `eth_accounts`, you can use [`wallet_revokePermissions`](/wallet/reference/wallet_revokePermissions) to revoke this permission, revoking your dapp's access to the user's accounts.

+This is useful as a method for users to log out (or disconnect) from your dapp.
+You can then use [`wallet_getPermissions`](/wallet/reference/wallet_getPermissions) to determine whether the user is connected or disconnected to your dapp.

 See [how to revoke permissions](../manage-permissions.md#revoke-permissions-example) for an example.